MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 - Improved matching of transactions with ledger entries

-   Although the **Match Automatically** action on **Bank Acc.
-Reconciliation** page automatically matches most bank transactions with ledger entries, the algorithms used by this automatch operation might result in many unmatched transactions.
+   You might already be familiar with the **Match Automatically** action on **Bank Acc.
+Reconciliation** page that automatically matches most bank transactions with ledger entries.
+We refer to this operation as *automatch*.
+Although automatch works well, the algorithms it uses can sometimes result in many unmatched transactions.
 Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts, and descriptions.
 For example, if multiple invoices were paid as one lump sum by a customer, Copilot reconciles the single bank statement line with the multiple invoice ledger entries.
 Go to [Reconcile bank accounts with Copilot](#reconcile-bank-accounts-with-copilot).

 - Suggested general ledger accounts